 Yes, I lived in Chicago for almost 10 years.
 I think it’s an incredible city with an amazing art community.
 I’ve been in the Philly area for almost 3 years now, I feel lucky to have landed in another great city for art.

-You speak about being fascinated by the history embedded in objects we use.
+You speak about being fascinated by the history embedded in objects we use, and wanting to bring that up in your screenprinting process.
 I really like the sound of that… can you give us a few examples that are close to your heart/psyche?

 There are many included in my project the Neche Collection which is based on objects that my grandfather kept throughout his life.
 I still have and his stapler that he used everyday on my desk.
 I also use that stapler regularly, I love that I get to have a connection to a person through a very mundane everyday object.